-LucidCatalyst published this Insights Report summary version of the the Aurora Energy Research (AER) hydrogen study that concluded that combining nuclear energy and renewables in the UK energy system can eliminate dependence on fossil fuels, lower emissions, and lower the total cost of achieving UK Net Zero.
-LucidCatalyst was on the project team that informed the full report, available below.
+LucidCatalyst published this Insights Report summary version of the Aurora Energy Research (AER) hydrogen study that concluded that combining nuclear energy and renewables in the UK energy system can eliminate dependence on fossil fuels, lower emissions, and lower the total cost of achieving UK Net Zero.

 Authors Forsberg and Ingersoll write that the viability of nuclear power ultimately depends on economics.
 The most important factor is an efficient supply chain, including on-site construction practices.
 This is the basis for the low capital cost of light water reactors from China and South Korea.
 The design can significantly affect capital cost through its impact on supply chain.
 The question is, how can advanced reactors boost revenue and reduce cost?

-In this article, published in the The Bridge (National Academy of Engineering), authors Eric Ingersoll, Kirsty Gogan, and Giorgio Locatelli describe how the US nuclear sector can shift to standardized products with replicable designs delivered by consistent, experienced suppliers, as demonstrated by experience in other countries.
+This article, published in the The Bridge (National Academy of Engineering) describes how the US nuclear sector can shift to standardized products with replicable designs delivered by consistent, experienced suppliers, as demonstrated by experience in other countries.